skit-ai/phone-number-entity-dataset/datasheet.md

 Q4) What do the instances that comprise the dataset consist of ?

 Ans.
 Individual instances of the dataset consist of the following fields: `call_id`,`turn_id`, `relative_path`, `tag` and `speaker_id`.
-For dataset 1, The `relative_path` points to the audio file contains a speaker speaking a phone number, ``speaker_id`` refers to the speaker speaking the phone number, the ``turn_id`` refers to the turn and the `tag` is the phone number.
+For teack 1, The `relative_path` points to the audio file contains a speaker speaking a phone number, ``speaker_id`` refers to the speaker speaking the phone number, the ``turn_id`` refers to the turn and the `tag` is the phone number.
-For dataset 2, The `relative_path` points to the audio file contains a speaker speaking a phone number,``speaker_id`` refers to the speaker speaking the phone number, the ``turn_id`` refers to the turn, the `tag` is the phone number.
+For track 2, The `relative_path` points to the audio file contains a speaker speaking a phone number,``speaker_id`` refers to the speaker speaking the phone number, the ``turn_id`` refers to the turn, the `tag` is the phone number.

 Q5) How many instances are there in total (of each type, if appropriate) ?

 Ans.
-There are 146 calls captured across single turns and 142 calls captured across two turns.
-Each phone number is spoken by two speakers in each dataset.
+There are 146 calls captured in the `single turn` track and 142 calls captured in the `two turns` track.
+Each phone number is spoken by two (Indian English) speakers, in each track.

 Q6) Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set ?